-All licence holders are assessed regularly – normally once a year – to ensure they are complying with their safety cases and safety systems.
-Non-licensed rail participants may also be assessed if we need assurance that their activities are safe.
+All licence holders are assessed to ensure they are complying with their safety cases and safety systems.

-Safety assessors, approved by us, conduct the safety assessments and prepare a report on their findings.
-We usually pass on the assessment costs to the licensees.
+Safety assessors conduct the safety assessments and prepare a report on their findings.
+We usually pass on the assessment costs to the licence holder.

-There are three types of rail safety assessment:
+There are two types of rail safety assessment:

-An assessment is not an inspection, though it may include inspections of procedures.
+An assessment is not an inspection.
 For example, the assessor won't inspect track conditions but will check to see that the track is being inspected by a suitably qualified person, at specified intervals and using processes as set out in the approved safety case.

-If an assessor observes a process that does not comply with the licence holder's safety case, they must note this in their report and set out the actions the licence holder must take to comply.
+If an assessor observes a process that does not comply with the licence holder's safety case, they must note this in their report and recommend some actions the licence holder may take to comply.

 If the assessor observes a process that complies but could be done better, they provide a 'recommendation' in their report as to what the licence holder could do to improve.

 Under the Railways Act 2005 (external link) , all rail licensees are required to report any accident or incident to us as soon as practicable using the accident and incident notification form.
 Where incidents are serious, licensees need to call our emergency number within the response time stated in their approved safety case (04 499 1858).